w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::: {.columns}
 ::: {.column width=50%}

-Each node has the same importance
+Each node has the same importance.

 *Each node can handle write operations*

-The loss of a node does not compromise reads nor writes
+The loss of a node does not compromise reads or writes.

 :::
 ::: {.column width=50%}